 Multiple bibliographic records describing the same manifestation in OCLC can end up in the Network Zone, causing confusion for both patrons and staff and limiting the capability to share technical services functions between Alliance institutions.
 When these groups of records (duplicate records with different OCLC numbers) are identified, members are strongly encouraged to take one of the actions below:

 Once records in WorldCat are merged by OCLC, daily merge loads to the NZ reconcile the merge in Alma.
-Merges that involve multiple NZ records are reconciled by the NZ Manager daily.
+Merges that involve multiple NZ records are reconciled by the Technical Services Program Manager daily.

-Multiple records in the Network Zone with the same OCN should be reported to the Network Zone manager for cleanup.
+Multiple records in the Network Zone with the same OCN should be reported to the Technical Services Program Manager for cleanup.
 Note that in cases where one record is a Community Zone record and one is a Network Zone record, the records need not be reported.